greenstick/interactor/README.md

-# interaction-tracker
+# Interactor.js
-A simple website user-interaction tracker.
+A simple, no dependency, website interaction tracker.

 Collects usage data and submits it to a user-defined server endpoint on the beforeunload event.